Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/getting-started/running-on-linux.md

 ### Other distros

-While there are plenty of popular distros that are *not* on this list, don't fret!
-There is a high likelihood that the SDK can work on these distros.
+There are plenty of popular distros that are *not* on this list.
+Though not official supported, there is a high likelihood that the SDK will still work on these distros.
 The instructions below will likely be identical, or very similar to what you will need to do to get started with your distribution of choice.

 ## Dependencies